NVIDIA/NeMo/README.md

 preparation, training, conversion and evaluation pipelines.
 Each of these pipelines has a parameter in the `conf/config.yaml` file that decides whether to run that pipeline or not.
 In slurm based clusters, all of them can be set to True at the same time, and they will be executed in order.
-However, in BCP, only one of them should be set to True at a time.
+However, in Base Command Platform, only one of them should be set to True at a time.

 Default settings in the `config/config.yaml` file are: